Close Modal×

 Tap into your brokerage’s tools and resources, such as training programs, mentorship, and marketing templates, to stay on track and develop essential skills.

-Additionally, explore lead generation tools like REDX and Agent Crate to boost your efforts and connect with more prospects.
+Additionally, explore client acquisition tools like REDX and Agent Crate to boost your efforts and connect with more prospects.
+Use these tools carefully and only after you have your basic follow-up system in place.
+A new agent usually needs consistency more than a large stack of software.

 Networking is also key—attend events, both online and in person, to expand your connections and build relationships that will help grow your real estate business.

-I want to mention our new real estate agent training program, From Rookie to Rockstar.
-This is video program that teaches you the fundamentals of being a real estate agent, how to find your first client, and close more deals.
+If you want more structure, our new real estate agent training program, Certified Real Estate Specialist, can help.
+This video program teaches the fundamentals of being a real estate agent, how to find your first client, and how to close more deals.

-It's taught by Richard Schulman, top KW real estate agent in the nation.
-Learn more about the program and see how it can launch your career into overdrive.
+It’s taught by Richard Schulman, a top KW real estate agent.
+Learn more about the program and see how it can help you build confidence faster in your first months as an agent.

 Deploy the Right Real Estate Technology